Open-CAS/open-cas.github.io/pages/open_cas_linux/guide_running.md

 either of the following operations:

 1. Stop caching via casctl stop (--flush as appropriate).
 Remove or comment devices from the *opencas.conf* file.
-Perform system restart.

 2. Stop caching or remove cores using casadm -T or casadm -R commands.
 Remove or comment devices from the *opencas.conf* file.
-Perform system restart.

 Handling an Unplanned Shutdown
 ------------------------------